gabuz0me/Demo_AoC_5/script/article_en.md

 ###### Importing the data

-Like we did just before to test, we could write ourselves all the parameters by hand to create the objects.
+Like we did just before to test, we could write all the parameters by hand ourselves to create the objects.
 Even for the simple input, it's starting to be a little bit tedious.
 And for the real input, well, it would take me days I think and I would certainly make mistakes.
-So we'll write a little script that does import everything we need in our data structure by *parsing* the input file.
+So we'll write a little script that imports everything we need in our data structure by *parsing* the input file.
 Since it's not the core of this article, I won't cover it that much.
 Basically, we need to split the input files into chunks, separated by empty lines.
 The first one is our list of seeds, and the others are our maps.
 Likewise, we split each map chunk into a list of shifters, and create the objects accordingly.

 ```python
 seeds: list[int] = []